geoneth/options/README.md

 An option gives one the right to buy (in the case of a call option) or sell (in the case of a put option) an asset at, or sometimes before, a given date.

 #### European
-A European option is one where the purchaser can only exercise (use) the option on the expiry date.
+A European option is one where the purchaser can only exercise (use) the option on the expiry date and its value is calculated using the asset price on the exercise date.

 #### American
-Unlike a European option an American option allows the purchaser to exercise the option at or before expiry date.
+Unlike a European option an American option allows the purchaser to exercise the option at or before expiry date, but its still calculated using the asset price on the exercise date.

 #### Asian
 Much like a European option an Asian option is one where the purchaser can only exercise the option on the expiry date.